Skip to content

 whoami /priv

-Identify a target file that you want to take ownership of.
-In this example, we will use cred.txt located in a file share.
+1. Identify a target file to take ownership of.
+In this example: C:\Secrets\cred.txt:

 Get-ChildItem -Path 'C:\Secrets\cred.txt' | Select Fullname,LastWriteTime,Attributes,@{Name="Owner";Expression={ (Get-Acl $_.FullName).Owner }}